-If you have cats, you know that they like to go out onto the porch, especially if they’ve been out once or twice before.
+If you have cats, you know that they like to go out on the porch, especially if they’ve been out once or twice before.
 The constant scratching and crying at the door can make any pet owner crazy, but we also want to make sure our pets are safe, and since most balconies are high up, we’re concerned they might fall.

 1. Remove toxic plants

 Many people like to decorate their balconies with plants.
-However, many varieties are harmful to cats, and you will need to remove them before all you can allow your pet to go outside as they tend to chew on leaves and flowers.
+However, many varieties are harmful to cats, and you will need to remove them before all you can allow your pet to go outside, as they tend to chew on leaves and flowers.

 2. Remove bug repellents and torches

 If you’re used to using your balcony as a place for humans to hang out, you likely have some citronella candles and torches, as well as incense and other bug-repellants.
-You will need to remove any bug-repellants because they are dangerous to your cat’s health.
+You will need to remove any bug repellants because they are dangerous to your cat’s health.